Tampa police arrest possible serial killer in Seminole Heights

 "If you knew him, you seen his caring service.
 He was the Superman of service,” one man said at Felton's memorial service, FOX 13 reported.
 “I was the supervisor at the food bank, but he was the one in charge."

-All of the October victims were either getting on or off a city bus, or were at a bus stop when they were slain, police said.
+All of the October victims were either getting on or off a city bus, or were at a bus stop when they were shot dead, police said.

 The Associated Press contributed to this report.